Tym154/ANNBoost/README.md

 This library provides an intuitive API for building, training, and optimizing neural networks efficiently.

 !!!Warning!!!
-This library is under development, all features might not be working or are under development.
-Here are things that should work: all CURE functions cuda trainer, but only the forward propagation is working the backward propagation still runs on a single CPU thread.
+This library is under development, all features might not be working or are under development Here are things that should work: all CURE functions cuda trainer, but only the forward propagation is working the backward propagation still runs on a single CPU thread.